icyrizard/blackboard-extractor/README.md

 ## Why is it needed
-This bash script is created to extract files from blackboard.
+This bash script is created to unpack zipfile from blackboard.
 Blackboard has a horrible way of creating a zipfile.
-This tries to fix it.
+This tries to fix it by creating a directory for every submit in a designated directory.
+Read the following section to learn how to download such a _horrible_ zipfile.

 ## Usage
 This bash script is used to unpack the zipfile blackboard generates when